A unique approach to music education

 This is a class for advanced Fusion students and experienced players only.
 We will jam, improvise, and share new technics and ideas together! (maximum 5 players) Students are encourage to bring their full gear: bass, amp, and pedal to this class.
 This class will be coordinated by Martin Mora.

 Students will learn the basics of how to read simple music, building scales and chords, and basic rhythms.
 Throughout the class you will progress to slightly more difficult pieces.

 In this class students will be learning more complex rhythms and ear training.
 They will also learn how to pick sounds on the keyboard and apply these tools in contemporary worship music.
-At the end, students will be able to accompany worship bands withe relative ease.

 This class will focus on improvisation and music styles.
 Students will be able to read sheet music and chord charts easily.
 Upon completion, students will be able to easily and confidently step into any worship band situation and provide accompaniment.